 I think making that comment was a good parenting move but it probably should have been followed up by a “you’re grounded” or “don’t drink underage” or “where did you get the alcohol?” but it wasn’t.
 I don’t know if he ever told my mom but they never brought it up again.
 My friends were incredibly jealous that my parents didn’t care.
 A lot of them had gotten in trouble.

 So, I had a decision to make.
 I could keep screwing up until the point where they had to pay attention or I could go back to being responsible.
-It really didn’t matter to them either way.
 I had to choose what would be best for me.
 I really enjoyed having fun and going out but I also missed being the responsible family member.
 It was nice getting complimented by people for being so mature.
 I missed being noticed for that.
 I wasn’t killing it as the unruly teen anyway.

-I decided on a mixture of both.
-I was still sneaking out at night.
-To be honest, I really enjoyed the free food at 2am.
-But I stayed out of trouble in school.
-The only way I was going to get away from my parents alcoholism was by going to a good school far away.
+The only way I was going to get away from my mom’s alcoholism was by going to a good school far away.
 I couldn’t imagine any other alternatives.
 That became my new obsession.
 I found a school in a different state that multiple family members had attended.
 I told all my friends about it over that summer.
 It was my new dream.
-It gave me something to work towards and it helped me imagine a life where my parents alcoholism didn’t affect my everyday activities.
+It gave me something to work towards and it helped me imagine a life where my mom’s alcoholism didn’t affect my everyday activities.
 Let’s call the school, South City.

 In my next blog post, I am going to discuss one of my biggest regrets from high school that happened at the same time my mom started going to AA.
 Junior year was a tough one after this incident.
 It’s one of those things that you think about and immediately squint your eyes shut to push out the memory.
 It will be painful to write about but I think it is necessary.
 The next few posts after that will be about my visit to South City with my mom and the aftermath.